ArvinAIEngineer/ArvinAIEngineer/readme.md

 # 🚀 Key Projects

-I have led engineering teams and led from front in the below projects for my clients.
+I have led engineering teams and led from front in the delivering the below projects for my clients.

 | Project | Highlights |
 |---------|------------|